-- Respect the data subjects and their rights as specified by law and/or by this Code.
+- Respect research subjects and their rights as specified by law and/or by this Code.

-- Be transparent about the collection of PII; only collect PII with consent and ensure the confidentiality and security of PII.
+- Be transparent about the collection of personal data; only collect personal data with consent and ensure the confidentiality and security of such data.

-- Comply with all applicable laws and regulations as well as applicable privacy policies and terms and conditions that cover the use of data subjects’ data.
+- Comply with all applicable laws and regulations, as well as applicable privacy policies and terms and conditions, that cover the use of research subjects’ data.

 Section 1: Duty of Care

-- Be honest, transparent, and straightforward in all interactions.
+- Be honest, transparent, fair, and straightforward in all interactions.

-- Respect the rights and well-being of data subjects and make all reasonable efforts to ensure that data subjects are not harmed, disadvantaged or harassed as a result of their participation in research.
+- Respect the rights and well-being of research subjects and make all reasonable efforts to ensure that research subjects are not harmed, disadvantaged, or harassed as a result of their participation in research.

 - Always distinguish between research and non-research activities so as to maintain public confidence in the integrity of research.

-- When engaging in non-research activities (for example, promotional or commercial activities directed at data subjects, including but not limited to advertising and direct marketing), do not permit any direct action toward an individual based on his or her participation in research without their consent.
-Such consent can enable non-research activities to utilize research techniques for certain types of customer satisfaction, user, employee and other experience activities.
+- When engaging in non-research activities, do not permit any direct action toward an individual based on their participation in research without their consent.
+Such consent can enable non-research activities to utilize research techniques for certain types of customer satisfaction, user, employee, and other experience activities.